schwarzenbergf/irtrans/README.md

 ## Installation
 ### Install with HACS

 [HACS](https://community.home-assistant.io/t/custom-component-hacs) should be used to install this integration.
-Just search for IRTrans and install it directly from HACS.
-HACS will keep track of updates and you can easily upgrade IRTrans to latest version.
+Just search for iRTans and install it directly from HACS.
+HACS will keep track of updates and you can easily upgrade iRTans to latest version.

 ### Install manually